Become an Amazon seller: 3 strategies for long-term success

 Push Strategy

-Goal: Budget Control
+Goal: Budget control

 Approach: Lower the price after certain sales thresholds.
 For example, offer a discount of €0.10 after 10 units sold and an additional €0.50 after 20 units sold.
 This way, you strategically implement price reductions and maximize their impact.